MoHassoubah/lidar_tranformer_self_training/README.md

 The code behind this paper "Study LiDAR segmentation and  model's uncertainty using Transformer for different self-trainings"
 # Qualitative results
 ![alt text](https://github.com/MoHassoubah/lidar_tranformer_self_training/blob/main/qualitative_results.png)
-Caption: Showing the 2D segmentation output for differentpre-training configurations, architectures and segmentation loss functions.
+Caption: Showing the 2D segmentation output for different pre-training configurations, architectures and segmentation loss functions.

 ![alt text](https://github.com/MoHassoubah/lidar_tranformer_self_training/blob/main/with_without_transformer.png)
 Caption: The red circles shows where in the image the TransUnet outperformed the U-Net architecture.For example the U-Net miss classifies between the terrain class and sidewalk classes many times.
 TansUnetclassifies the Person class and the trunck class comparably better than the U-Net.